orcwg/cra-hub/inventory.md

 ## 1. Principles of security resilience

 This section contains references which are relevant to the requirements expressed in [Annex I, Part I, point (1)][Annex I] of the CRA.
-It corresponds to the [horizontal standards number 1][Horizontal standards] of the European Commission's  standardisation request to the ESOs:
+It corresponds to the [horizontal type "A" standard number 1][Horizontal standards] of the European Commission's  standardisation request to the ESOs:

 > Products with digital elements shall be designed, developed and produced in such a way that they ensure an appropriate level of cybersecurity based on the risks.